Name conflicts in astronomy

-There are several real or apparent name conflicts between different Solar System bodies, in spite of efforts to give every named body a distinct name.
+There are several real or apparent name conflicts between different Solar System bodies, despite efforts to give every named body a distinct name.
 Most of these conflicts are between asteroids and natural satellites of planets, which are named according to different but partially overlapping schemes.
 Most satellites are named after people and divinities in Greek and Roman mythology; this is rarely true of asteroids currently, with the exception of centaurs and Jupiter trojans, but formerly many asteroids had mythological names, which consequently came into conflict with the names of natural satellites.
 Some Solar System bodies also share names with stars, exoplanets or constellations.

+There are attempts to mitigate this among bodies in the Solar System.
+Asteroid 10386 Romulus was named in April 2002, and the moon (87) Sylvia I Romulus in August 2005.
+However, when the name "Nyx" was proposed for Pluto II in 2006, it was rejected because it conflicted with asteroid 3908 Nyx, and thus was resubmitted with the spelling "Nix".

 Bodies with identical names and referents

 Some of these bodies have exactly the same name, referring to the same mythological character.
 The earliest such conflicts possibly arose through not considering certain mythological names as "official"; for instance, the names Io, Europa, Ganymede and Callisto for the Galilean satellites of Jupiter were not used in astronomical literature of a certain era, their place being taken by Jupiter I, Jupiter II, Jupiter III, Jupiter IV (cf. Naming of moons).